County readies for Spanish-speaking voters

-Following a threat of potential legal action by the American Civil Liberties Union, Spanish-speaking Lawrence County voters will see the backsides of their May 17 Primary Election ballots printed in their language.
+Following a threat of potential legal action by the American Civil Liberties Union, Spanish-speaking Lawrence County voters will see the back of their May 17 Primary Election ballots printed in Spanish.

 Lawrence County has a growing concentration of Spanish-speaking citizens who moved into Lawrence County from Puerto Rico after Hurricane Maria wreaked destruction there in 2017.